 (There is always overlap between the two types of assignments listed below.
 The expectation is that a given assignment has a main focus but you are expected to connect the two areas of focus.)

 1 informal opportunity to visit with me and chat☺ = 15 pts.

-Attend an off-campus performance as a group = 25 pts.
+Attend an off-campus event as a group = 25 pts.

-Successful posting of Sustainability Research paper to ePortfolio = 15 pts.
+Successful posting of Sustainability Research Project to ePortfolio = 15 pts.